 Decisions made by this group

 While this working group will have to make decisions to meet its objectives, it will not make decisions regarding the organization’s mission, direction, or finances.
-Those decisions will be made by the new leadership team.
+The new leadership team will make those decisions.
 Any strategy decisions made by this working group will be based on current organizational priorities and parameters.
 Any decision made by this working group could be reversed or modified by the new leadership team.

 How to get involved